unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ## Intro ##

-TODO: Write intro

-NFT are identifiers not identification

-What we do

-human-readable blockchain-based decentralized

-DID associated to these @uniknames.

-This is to resolve DID to DID documents
+The **uns.network** blockchain is dedicated to the management of Non Fungible Tokens (NFT).
+The first type of NFT that it supports are [@uniknames](https://docs.unikname.com/), privacy-preserving human-readable identifiers.
+Just like any other tokens, @uniknames can be bought or exchanged.
+They can also be linked to public properties their owner wishes to advertise: Addresses for other blockchain accounts, online CV, personal blog, ... @Uniknames can also be used to [connect to compliant websites](https://www.unikname.com/en/european-alternative-social-signup-gafam/) in a private and secure fashion.
+The `unik` DID method associates a DID with each of these NFT token.

+@uniknames are identifiers, not identities.
+They are labels that exist independently of the thing they are labeling.
+By default, @unikname tokens are linked to the **uns.network** cryptoaccount that owns them.
+As identifiers, `unik` DID cannot be their own controllers and rely on `uns` DID, [DID associated with **uns.network** cryptoaccounts](https://github.com/unik-name/did-method-spec/blob/main/did-uns/UNS-DID-Specification.md).

+This specification describes how to create @unikname-associated DID and how to manage them.
+In particular, it describes how to choose a unikname, verify its availability, and register it.
+All information contained in DID Documents (DDoc) are extracted from the underlying blockchain.

-To solve @unikname to DID and more, Unikname has developed a resolver
+To solve @unikname to DID and more, Unikname has developed its [own resolver](https://my.unikname.com/).